webuijorgeGL/external_app_launcher_plus/README.md

 ## Overview

-A Flutter plugin which helps you to open another app from your app.
-The package asks you for four parameters out of which two are mandatory.
+Fork of external_app_launcher for AGP 8 compatibility with Flutter 3.29.0.
+A Flutter plugin to open another app from your app with two mandatory and two optional parameters

 ## Getting Started